iotaledger/tips/text/0000-transaction-payload/0000-transaction-payload.md

 ### Absent transaction timestamp

 A transaction timestamp whether signed or not, does not actually tell when the transaction was issued.
-Therefore the timestamp has been left out from the transaction structure.
+Therefore, the timestamp has been left out from the transaction structure.
 The correct way to determine the issuance time is to use a combination of the solidification and confirmation timestamps of the message embedding the transaction.

 ### How to compute the balance

-Since the ledger no longer is account based, meaning that balances are directly mapped to addresses, computing the balance involves iterating over all UTXOs of which their destination address is the address in question and then accumulating their amounts.
+Since the ledger is no longer account based, meaning that balances are directly mapped to addresses, computing the balance involves iterating over all UTXOs where their destination address is the address in question and then accumulating their amounts.

 ### Reusing the same address with Ed25519

-While creating multiple signatures with Ed25519 does not reduce security, reusing the same address over and over again not only drastically reduces the privacy of yourself but also all other people in the UTXO chain of the moved funds.
-Applications and services are therefore instructed to create new addresses per deposit, in order to circumvent the privacy issues stemming from address reuse.
+While creating multiple signatures with Ed25519 does not reduce security, repeatedly reusing the same address not only drastically reduces the privacy of users but also all other people in the UTXO chain of the moved funds.
+Applications and services are then instructed to create new addresses per deposit, to circumvent the privacy issues stemming from address reuse.
 In essence, Ed25519 support allows for smaller transaction sizes and to safely spend funds which were sent to an already used deposit address.
 Ed25519 addresses are not meant to be used like an e-mail address.
-See this [Bitcoin wiki entry](https://en.bitcoin.it/wiki/Address_reuse#:~:text=The%20most%20private%20and%20secure,a%20brand%20new%20bitcoin%20address.) for further information on how address reuse reduces privacy and this [article](https://en.bitcoin.it/wiki/Receiving_donations_with_bitcoin) why the same should be applied to donation addresses.
+See this [Bitcoin wiki entry](https://en.bitcoin.it/wiki/Address_reuse#:~:text=The%20most%20private%20and%20secure,a%20brand%20new%20bitcoin%20address.) for further information on how address reuse reduces privacy and this [article](https://en.bitcoin.it/wiki/Receiving_donations_with_bitcoin) on why the same should be applied to donation addresses.

 # Drawbacks

 The new transaction format is the core data type within the IOTA ecosystem.
-Changing it means that all projects need to accommodate for it, including client libraries, blueprints, PoC and applications using IOTA in general.
+Changing it means that all projects need to accommodate for it, including client libraries, blueprints, PoC, and applications using IOTA in general.
 There is no way to keep the changes backwards compatible.
-Additionally, these changes are breaking, meaning that all nodes must upgrade in order to further participate in the network.
+Additionally, these changes are breaking, meaning that all nodes must upgrade to further participate in the network.

-Local snapshots can also no longer be simply represented by a list of addresses and their balances, since the ledger is now made up of the UTXOs on which the actual funds reside on.
-Therefore local snapshot file schemes have to be adjusted to incorporate the transaction hashes, output indices and then the destination addresses plus the balances.
+Additionally, local snapshots can no longer be represented by a list of addresses and their balances, since the ledger is now made up of the UTXOs on which the actual funds reside on.
+Therefore, local snapshot file schemes have to be adjusted to incorporate the transaction hashes, output indices, and then the destination addresses including the balances.

 # Rationale and alternatives

-Introducing this new transaction structure allows for further extensions in the future, in order to accommodate new requirements.
+Introducing this new transaction structure allows for further extensions in the future, to accommodate new requirements.
 With the support for Ed25519 addresses/signatures, transaction size is drastically reduced and allows for safe re-signing in case funds appear to be deposited onto a previous generated address.
 Due to the switch to a complete binary transaction, size is further reduced, saving network bandwidth and processing time.
-The new structure is backwards compatible with "Kerl" WOTS addresses and therefore allows both current methods of signing transactions to co-exist.
+The new structure is backwards compatible with "Kerl" WOTS addresses and so allows both current methods of signing transactions to co-exist.

 Other transaction structures have been considered but they would have misused existing transaction fields to accommodate for new features, instead of putting them into a proper descriptive structure.
-Additionally, those ideas would have not been safe against replay attacks, deeming reusing the old transaction structure for example for Ed25519 addresses/signatures as infeasible.
+Additionally, those ideas would not have been safe against replay attacks, which deems reusing the old transaction structure, for example for Ed25519 addresses/signatures, as infeasible.

 Not switching to the new transaction structure described in this RFC leads to people being open to loss of funds because of WOTS address re-use and not being able to properly extend the protocol further down the line.